 In conjunction with the IPO, on March 24, 2021, the Company modified the Performance-vesting SARs to be converted into RSAs which vest 50% annually on each of the first and second anniversaries of the IPO.
 Vested Time-vesting SARs were settled approximately 50% in cash and 50% in common stock.
 The conversion of SARs resulted in the issuance of 300,489 RSAs.
-There was no activity related to the SARs for the three months ended June 30, 2021 as the SARs were settled during the three months ended March 31, 2021.

-The following table is a summary of SARs transactions as of and for the three and six months ended June 30, 2021:
+The following table is a summary of SARs transactions as of and for the three months ended March 31, 2021.
+There was no activity related to the SARs subsequent to March 31, 2021 as the SARs were settled during the three months ended March 31, 2021.